cake-build/website/input/docs/running-builds/configuration/set-configuration-values.md

 Specifying a configuration value within a configuration file will override the same configuration value stored within an equivalent environment variable.

 ## Environment variable substitution

-The config file also supports environment variable substitution for values(the right hand side of the equal sign).
+The configuration file supports environment variable substitution for values (the right hand side of the equal sign).
 Sections and keys cannot be substituted for environment variables.

-Example below:
+In the following example, if `NUGET_REPOSITORY` is set as an environment variable, the value of it will replace `%NUGET_REPOSITORY%` in when Cake reads the configuration file:

 ```sh
 Source=https://%NUGET_REPOSITORY%/api/v2
 ```
-If `NUGET_REPOSITORY` is set as an environment variable, the value of it will replace `%NUGET_REPOSITORY%` in example above when cake reads the config file.

 :::{.alert .alert-info}
-Environment variable substitution only work for values, and must use windows annotation syntax with a % sign before and after environment variables, regardless of operating system.
+Environment variable substitution only work for values, and must use Windows annotation syntax with a % sign before and after environment variables, regardless of operating system.
 :::

 # Command Line